Munchappy/legal/COURIERS_HOME.md

 ## You Are an Independent Contractor

 Munchappy Courier is a platform for independent business operators.
-As a Contractor, you are not an employee of Munchappy.
+You are not an employee of Munchappy.
 You set your own availability.
 You choose which deliveries to accept.
 You operate your business your way.

 In exchange for access to Munchappy's customer base, dispatch technology, and payment infrastructure, you agree to a straightforward platform fee on each completed delivery.
 Everything beyond that fee is yours.

-Munchappy does not tell you when to work, how to dress, what route to take, or how to run your business.
-Our role is to connect you with customers and make sure you get paid — transparently, reliably, and on time.
+Our role is to connect you with customers and make sure you get paid, transparently, reliably, and on time.

 ---

 ## Ready to Deliver?

 Download the Munchappy Courier app and apply today.
-Your application will be reviewed, and once approved, you can go online and start accepting deliveries in the Jersey City and NYC metro area.
+Once approved, you can go online and start accepting deliveries in the Jersey City and NYC metro area.

 <br>